Labels

 -the third type has the same specifications of the second one, except for the SIAE writing, which is in bold type and doesn't fill the entire central circle, leaving an empty space below that sometimes contains a number.
 This stamp was used starting in 1978/79 and, though mainly 15mm wide, also exists in the smaller 13.5mm size..

-Around 1996 the use of stamp (also used on the back cover of the CD's after their introduction) was ceased and replaced with red/white paper stickers, later made in silver plastic.
+Around 1996 the use of stamp was ceased and replaced with red/white paper stickers, later made in silver plastic.

 For the record dating the following rules have to be pointed out: